SeQuenC-Consortium/qunicorn-core/docs/tutorials/pilot_tutorial.rst

 4. Check out the comments in the base_pilot.py file for more information about the methods and also find some examples in the aws_pilot or ibm_pilot file.

-Change the Transpile and Preprocessing Manager if necessary
+Change the transpile and preprocessing manager if necessary
 -----------------------------------------------------------

 1. This is only necessary if you added a new assembler language to the AssemblerLanguage.py file.

-2. If your circuit in the language is a string but should be handled as a object.
-   Then you need to add an annotated method to the perprocessing manager.
+2. If your circuit in the language is a string but should be handled as an object, you need to add an annotated method to the preprocessing manager.
-   This method should return a circuit object and not the string.
+   This method should then return a circuit object instead of a string.
    One example method would be preprocess_braket.

 3. The next step is to also add some annotated methods to the transpile_manager.